-Conservation status: The Australian snubfin dolphin is listed as Near Threatened in Queensland (Nature Conservation Act 1992).
+Conservation status: The Australian snubfin dolphin is listed as Vulnerable in Queensland (Nature Conservation Act 1992).
 This dolphin was assumed to be the Irrawaddy River dolphin (Orcaella brevirostris) until 2005 when genetic tests proved that it was a separate species.
 It is currently only known from Australia and its status in Queensland waters is very poorly known.
 It is ranked as a critical priority under the Department of Environment and Heritage Protection Back on Track species prioritisation framework.

 The Australian snubfin dolphin is a relatively small cetacean (dolphin and whale order).
 Adults average 2 metres in length (maximum male - 2.75 m, maximum female - 2.32 m).
 It has a blunt, rounded head and no beak.
 There are 12-19 small, conical teeth on each side of both jaws.
 The blowhole is left of the midline.
 It has an obvious, flexible, neck, and neck creases may be present.

 The flippers are large and broad, with a gently curved leading edge.
 The dorsal (back) fin is small and triangular with a bluntly rounded tip, and barely concave rear margin.
 It is situated behind the midpoint of the body.
 The flukes (tail fins) are notched and have a shallow concave trailing edge.
 The colour is generally pale to dark brown with the ventral (underside) surface lighter in colour.
 This species is often confused with the dugong, which lacks a dorsal fin and has a more full-bodied shape.

 Habitat and distribution

 The Australian snubfin dolphin has been recorded across northern Australia (Qld, NT, WA) where it inhabits riverine, estuarine and coastal waters, but the distribution has been poorly documented.